abhi963007/happy-tots-day-care/FIREBASE_DEPLOYMENT.md

 firebase login
 ```

-This will open a browser window to authenticate with your Google account.

-### 2. Initialize Firebase (if not already done)
+### 2. Initialize Firebase (Skip if already initialized)

-The project already includes the necessary Firebase configuration files:
+This project is already configured with:
-- `firebase.json` - Configuration for Firebase services
+- `firebase.json` - Configuration for hosting and Firestore
-- `.firebaserc` - Project association
+- `.firebaserc` - Project ID configuration
 - `firestore.rules` - Security rules for Firestore
 - `firestore.indexes.json` - Indexes for Firestore queries
-- `storage.rules` - Security rules for Storage

-### 3. Deploy the Website
+### 3. Deploy the Website and Rules

 ```bash
 firebase deploy